matt-dray/bd2q/README.md

 The original source code is at [matt-dray/rostrum-blog](https://github.com/matt-dray/rostrum-blog) and the Quarto version will be at [matt-dray/rostrum-blog-2](https://github.com/matt-dray/rostrum-blog-2).

-The package is for my own use, but should be pretty generalisable to other {blogdown}-to-Quarto transitions.
+The package is for my own use, but might be useful to other {blogdown}-to-Quarto transitions.
 Your mileage may vary.

 # Scope

-Two things are in scope for now: organising the directory structure for posts and amending the content of the qmd file for each post.
+Three things are in scope for now: to create a Quarto-blog template repository; to organise the directory structure for posts and copy them over; to amend the content of the index.qmd file for each post.

-This includes functions that:
+To transfer from {blogdown} to Quarto:

-* create a directory containing a Quarto blog template (like in [the quickstart guidance](https://quarto.org/docs/websites/website-blog.html))
+* `create_template()` to generate a Quarto blog template
-* set up a new posts/ directory and fill with posts (converted from Rmd to qmd)
-* retrieve resources (images, etc) and put them in a 'resources' subdirectory in each post's directory
-* adjust YAML content of each post (e.g. remove 'draft' lines, consolidate categories/tags, etc)
-* adjust inline code (e.g. my 'update' divs can become Quarto callouts, session info details blocks can be removed and added to appendix, etc)

-I'll still have to go through certain posts manually to correct for out-of-date packages and things like linkrot.
+* `transfer_posts()` to copy across posts from a {blogdown} blog with the correct structure
+* `transfer_resources()` to copy across resources from a {blogdown} blog with the correct structure
+* `create_and_transfer()` to run the above three functions in one go

+To adjust the index.qmd file for each post:

+* `update_resource_paths()` to correct resource file paths in each post
+* `remove_line()` to delete a single line from a post based on a regular expression

+Plenty of stuff is out of scope, like generating CSS styles, amending Quarto meta files, addressing linkrot, etc. The intent of the package is to automate the easier stuff.
+You'll probably have to do a lot of manual adjustment once you try to re-render the entire blog from scratch.
+Good luck to all of us.